-Built in the 16th century, Morelia is an outstanding example of urban planning which combines the ideas of the Spanish Renaissance with the Mesoamerican experience.
-More than 200 historic buildings, all in the region's characteristic pink stone, reflect the town's architectural history.
+Built in the 16th century, Morelia is an outstanding example of urban planning that combines the ideas of the Spanish Renaissance with the Mesoamerican experience.
+More than 200 historic buildings in the region's characteristic pink stone reflect the town's architectural history.

 Historic Center of Morelia

-The city of Morelia is located in the north-central part of the state of Michoacán in central Mexico, at the foot of the Sierra Madre Occidental and near the agricultural valley of Morelia-Querendaro.
+Morelia is located in the north-central part of Michoacán in central Mexico, at the foot of the Sierra Madre Occidental and near the agricultural valley of Morelia-Querendaro.

-Founded in the 16th century under the name of Valladolid, the city was, at the beginning of the 19th century, one of the main centers of the struggle for independence of the country.
+Founded in the 16th century under the name of Valladolid, the city was, at the beginning of the 19th century, one of the leading centers of the country's struggle for independence.

 The city has major axes, numerous urban squares such as the vast rectangular Zocalo Plaza and gardens that create an open, airy ensemble with magnificent vistas of the surrounding hills.

-Almost all of Morelia's notable sites lie in its Historic Center due to its history.
-This Historic Center is roughly equivalent to the original layout of the city when it was founded in 1541 and most of this layout has survived intact to the present day.
+Almost all of Morelia's notable sites lie in its Historic Center.
+This Historic Center is roughly equivalent to the city's original layout when it was founded in 1541, and most of this layout has survived intact to the present day.

-The central part of the Historic Center of Morelia World Heritage site includes 249 monuments of prime importance, of which 21 churches and 20 civil constructions crystallize the architectural history of the city.
+The central part of the Historic Center of Morelia World Heritage site includes 249 monuments of prime importance, of which 21 churches and 20 civil constructions crystallize the city's architectural history.

-Although the majority of the monuments were erected in the 17th and 18th centuries, styles of earlier and later periods (Middle Ages, Renaissance and Neoclassicism) merge in the creation of the "Baroque Moreliano".
+Although most monuments were erected in the 17th and 18th centuries, styles of earlier and later periods (Middle Ages, Renaissance and Neoclassicism) merge to create the "Baroque Moreliano."

-Together, they form a harmonious unity that reinforces the measured use of architectural elements in pink stone, along with the numerous arcades and imposing towers and cupolas covered with azulejos that dominate the city.
+Together, they form a harmonious unity that reinforces the measured use of architectural elements in pink stone, along with the numerous arcades, imposing towers, and cupolas covered with azulejos that dominate the city.